 |Total Sugars 12g|

 |Sugar Alcohol 0g|

 * The % Daily Value (DV) tells you how much a nutrient in a serving of food contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.

-Diced Tomatoes (tomatoes, Tomato Juice, Salt, Citric Acid, Calcium Chloride), Low Sodium Vegetable Broth (filtered Water, Organic Carrots, Organic Tomatoes, Organic Celery, Organic Onions, Organic Garlic, Organic Leeks, Sea Salt, Organic Bay Leaves, Organic Parsley, Organic Thyme), Sweet Potatoes, Potatoes, Fat Free Sour Cream (cultured Pasteurized Fat Free Milk, Milk, Corn Starch, Maltodextrin, Natural Flavor, Artificial Color, Vitamin A Palmitate And Enzymes), Onion, Dry Roasted Peanuts, Red Bell Pepper, Chives, Garlic, Canola Oil, Salt, Crushed Red Chili Pepper.
+Diced Tomatoes (tomatoes, Tomato Juice, Calcium Chloride, Citric Acid), Low Sodium Vegetable Broth (filtered Water, Organic Carrots, Organic Tomatoes, Organic Celery, Organic Onions, Organic Garlic, Organic Leeks, Sea Salt, Organic Bay Leaves, Organic Parsley, Organic Thyme), Sweet Potatoes, Potatoes, Fat Free Sour Cream (cultured Pasteurized Nonfat Milk, Vitamin A Palmitate), Onion, Dry Roasted Peanuts, Red Bell Pepper, Chives, Canola Oil, Garlic, Salt, Red Pepper Flakes.